digiquest-dev/HTML-Bow-Tie-Diagrams/README.md

 # DCB0129/DCB0160 Bow Tie Diagram Template

+## DISCLAIMER

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY.

+## The Project

 This is a demo project with a simple HTML-based bow tie diagram layout.

 The diagrams allow rapid visual review of information that would otherwise be presented in lengthy spreadsheets and other forms of document.